 1) Prague Thrill Park

-Forget the London dungeons, forget Tulley’s Farm, the Prague Thrill Park is the ultimate experience for horror lovers.
-There are three options here, but the best by a landslide is the unbelievably good dungeon below.
-I mean seriously, this was probably my favourite part of the entire holiday!
-You will be let through the door and the lights are out, as you journey through every thrill and horror you can ever imagine.
-I saw fully grown men run out screaming!
-If you find it too scary and want to leave, you have to shout out “I’m a chicken, let me out”.
-They have a chart on the wall of people who couldn’t make it through, with almost 200 ‘chickens’.
+They have a chart on the wall of people who couldn’t make it through, with almost 200 ‘chickens’ when I visited (I’m sure many more now).
 Beyond the dungeon, there is also a virtual reality escape rooms which can be done multi-player, while you will have to work closely together and give each other clues.
 The final addition, as you can see from the image, there is a zombie games which utilises the most modern tech in VR, with running equipment.

-2) Bobsleighing
+2) Bobsleighing at Bobová dráha Prosek

 Just a short Uber from the centre (it cost about £6), the bobsleigh is an incredibly fun adventure activity you can try.
 Sure, there doesn’t seem to be much in regards to health and safety, nor are you given helmets, but I saw children as young as 10 on there so no excuses!
-I’m an adrenaline junkie and this definitely ticked the box!
-Plus you get some nice views of the surrounding area while going around the course.

-Available to book through Active Czech, you can relax on the giant boat where they brew the beers directly.
 They actually tasted way beyond what we were expecting, however the one issue is they are only sold exclusively here, so you won’t be able to get them anywhere else in Prague but on the boat.
 Your six options are Legie (4.2%), Republika (5.1%), Monarchie (5.5% and also Raquel’s favourite as it tasted slightly of dark chocolate), Remorker (5.3%), Sirius (3.3%) and the strongest of them all, Revenge (6.9%).

 4) Beer Bath at Beer Spa Bernard

-What was that?
-A bath of beer?
-Oh you heard us right.
-Well, it’s mainly water, however they add all the ingredients that they use to make beer, which can be used to make the skin soft.
-You also have a beer tap on hand with some scrumptious local beer.
-Every visitor also gets an original bottle of Beer Bernard with the historical seal and certificate of completion, which is a really nice touch.
 The location is also nicely placed in the centre of Prague, plus opposite an Absinthe bar.
 You can ring a bell whenever you need help or anything you may require, which is quite a good laugh, even if you do feel immediately guilty.
 They have some great nibbles available, the sausages were mouth-watering.
 We left with the softest skin and wanted a nap straight after.
 Oh, once you’ve had your bath, you have a separate room where you can lie down and relax.

-5) Eat A Donought Cone Ice Cream
+5) Eat A Trdelnik Doughnut Cone Ice Cream

 6) Walk Along Charles Bridge